19 Tips for a Positive C-Section Birth Experience - Baby Chick

 Just as you would educate yourself about your choices for a vaginal birth, you should do the same with a C-section.
 You may think there aren’t many options available, but there are!
 This is your birth, your body, and your baby.
 The more involved you are in making informed decisions that affect your birth experience, the more likely you will have a satisfying birth, even if it’s not what you expected or planned.3

 You can incorporate relaxation into your cesarean birth in many different ways.
-For example, you could bring essential oils, meditate, focus on your breathing and visualizations, have music playing, etc. All these tools are effective in calming anxieties.6,7,8
+For example, you could bring essential oils, meditate, focus on your breathing and visualizations, and play music, among other options.
+All these tools are effective in calming anxieties.6,7,8

 3. Hire a Doula

 Most people may think that doulas are only helpful to families having vaginal births.
-This is not true!
-A doula can also be a huge help during a cesarean birth for a family.
+In reality, doulas can also be incredibly helpful during a cesarean birth.
 Doulas can comfort, distract, and calm uncertain or nervous couples, as well as explain and answer questions.
-They can be a calming presence and stay with you pre-op, during surgery, and post-op.4 Doctors and nurses are busy doing their critical jobs, so they won’t necessarily have the time to explain each detail and calm your fears.
+They can be a calming presence and stay with you throughout the pre-op, surgery, and post-op periods.4 Doctors and nurses are busy doing their critical jobs, so they won’t necessarily have the time to explain each detail and calm your fears.
 A doula can do that!

-For most planned and discussed (non-emergencies) C-sections, your doula should be allowed in the operating room (OR) with you and your partner.
-To be safe, tell your OB that you would like your doula to be in the operating room with you and your partner and how important it is for her to be there.
-Your doctors have the power to make sure that it happens.
+For most planned and discussed (non-emergency) C-sections, your doula should be allowed in the operating room (OR) with you and your partner.
+To be safe, tell your OB that you would like your doula to be in the operating room with you and your partner, and how important it is for her to be there.
+Your provider can let you know what is allowed based on hospital policy and your medical situation.

 2. Ask About the Bladder Catheter

 Most of the time, the hospital staff will wait to insert the bladder catheter after the epidural or spinal is placed, but you should ask for this just to be safe.
-This ensures that your bottom area will be numb, so you won’t be uncomfortable or in pain when they insert the bladder catheter.
+This ensures your lower abdomen will be numb, so you won’t be uncomfortable or in pain when the bladder catheter is inserted.

 3. Ask To Have Your Arms Free

-Many women don’t know that when you’re having a C-section, the medical staff may strap down both of your arms flat beside you.
-With the medications you’re given, you could have the shakes and/or lift your arms and hit the sanitized screen.
+Many women don’t know that the medical staff may strap down both of your arms flat beside you when you’re having a C-section.
+With the medications you’re given, you could have the shakes or lift your arms and hit the sanitized screen.
 Some doctors take precautions and strap down their patients’ arms to prevent any of that from happening.
 If you’re uncomfortable with this, you can ask to have your arms free or at least have one free.

 4. Play Music

 Did you know you can create a playlist for your C-section?
 That’s right!
-I recommend picking different songs to play before surgery, during surgery, and immediately after birth.
-Most people prefer calm and/or happy music.
-I’ve heard some interesting playlists, though, haha!
+I recommend picking different songs to play before, during, and immediately after surgery.
+Most people prefer calm or happy music.
+I’ve heard some interesting playlists, though.
 Music is a great distraction, and it can help set the mood and energy in the room during your baby’s birth.
 (Note: You may have to bring/wear your earbuds if you can’t have the music played out loud.)

 Pre-op is usually the time when women become the most anxious and nervous.
 So, before things begin, take a moment with your partner to pray or read some positive birth affirmations or mantras.
 This can help calm your mind.7,9